 - review the Do I Qualify for EITC? page

 We’re auditing your tax return and need information from you to verify the EITC, ACTC or AOTC you claimed.
-We may be holding your refund of the following credits: EITC also called EIC, Additional Child Tax Credit (ACTC), Premium Tax Credit (PTC) and the American Opportunity Tax Credit (AOTC).
+We may be holding your refund for the following credits: EITC also called EIC, Additional Child Tax Credit (ACTC), Premium Tax Credit (PTC) and the American Opportunity Tax Credit (AOTC).
 We will hold this refund until your audit is complete.

 Don’t ignore this notice.
 Find out more about What You Need to Do and What We Will Do by using one of the links below.
 You can find your notice number in the top right corner of your notice.